paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 <a id="section-13314"></a>
 ## § 13314.
 Renewable Energy Advancement Awards
 **(a) Authority** The Secretary shall make Renewable Energy Advancement Awards in recognition of developments that advance the practical application of biomass, geothermal, hydroelectric, photovoltaic, solar thermal, ocean thermal, and wind technologies to consumer, utility, or industrial uses, in accordance with this section.
-Except as provided in subsection (f) of this section, Renewable Energy Advancement Awards shall include a cash award.
+Except as provided in subsection (f), Renewable Energy Advancement Awards shall include a cash award.

 **(b) Selection criteria** The Secretary, in consultation with the Advisory Committee on Demonstration and Commercial Application of Renewable Energy and Energy Efficiency Technologies (in this section referred to as the “Advisory Committee”), under [section 12005 of this title](./chapter-125-renewable-energy-and-energy-efficiency-technology-competitiveness.md#section-12005), shall develop criteria to be applied in the selection of award recipients under this section.
 Such criteria shall include the following: